Down Periscope: Plot

 Using a storm off the Carolina coast as a diversion, Dodge and his crew offset their technological disadvantage by disguising the Stingray as a fishing trawler to infiltrate Charleston Harbor and set off signal flares.
 Upset at losing the first part of the war game and desperate to defeat Dodge, Graham halves the game's containment area without Winslow's authorization.
-Running into trouble on their first attempt at Norfolk Harbor, Dodge leaves the containment area and heads out to sea, breaking all contact with the Navy.
-Irate at this lapse in protocol, Pascal openly accuses him of hijacking his own boat and attempts to usurp him.
+Running into trouble on their first attempt at Norfolk Harbor and narrowly escaping the Orlando, Dodge leaves the containment area and heads out to sea, breaking all contact with the Navy.
+Irate at this lapse in protocol, Pascal chastises him for hijacking his own boat and attempts to usurp him.
 Stingray's crew, weary of Pascal's berating and harassment, turn against him, and Dodge charges him with attempted mutiny.
-On deck, Lake witnesses Dodge and the crew, wearing makeshift buccaneer outfits and speaking like pirates, commit a mock execution by making a blindfolded Pascal walk the plank into the raised net of a waiting fishing trawler that will take him ashore.
+On deck, Lake witnesses Dodge and the crew, dressed up as and speaking like pirates, commit a mock execution by making a blindfolded Pascal walk the plank into the raised net of a waiting fishing trawler that will take him ashore.

 During the Stingray's second attempt at Norfolk, Graham, hellbent on stopping Dodge, assumes command of the Orlando from Knox.
-Dodge employs an incredibly dangerous maneuver: passing Stingray between the huge propellers of a commercial supertanker to avoid sonar detection by the naval ships and aircraft protecting the approach to Norfolk.
-By the time Orlando eventually locates, pursues, and targets the Stingray, Dodge has fired two live torpedoes at 900 yd into a target ship anchored in Norfolk Harbor, thereby humiliating Graham and winning the war game.
+Dodge employs a dangerous maneuver - passing Stingray between the propellers of a commercial supertanker to avoid sonar detection by the naval ships and aircraft protecting the approach to Norfolk.
+By the time the Orlando eventually locates, pursues, and targets the Stingray, Dodge has already fired two live torpedoes at 900 yd into a target ship anchored in Norfolk Harbor, thereby winning the war game.

-After Dodge's crew returns to port, Winslow chastises Graham and denies his promotion for attempting to undermine Dodge's success.
-He then congratulates Dodge, informing him that he will now be given command of a new Seawolf-class submarine, along with a proper crew to man her.
-Dodge respectfully requests that his entire Stingray crew be transferred with him, to which Winslow agrees, also revealing that Stepanak is his son, despite having his mother's surname.
-After Dodge dismisses his crew to begin a well-earned shore leave, Lake casually asks him as both of them leave the dock, "What exactly is this tattoo I keep hearing about?".
+After Dodge's crew returns to port, Winslow chastises a humiliated Graham and denies him his promotion for attempting to sabotage Dodge.
+He then congratulates Dodge on his success, informing him that he will now be given command of a new Seawolf-class submarine, along with a "proper crew" to man her.
+Dodge requests that his entire Stingray crew be transferred with him; Winslow agrees, noting that Stepanak is his son, using his mother's surname to avoid potential favoritism, and informs Dodge that he will be promptly promoted to commander.
+As Dodge dismisses his crew to begin a well-earned shore leave, Lieutenant Lake asks about his tattoo; he begins telling her the story as the two leave the dock together.